MathurinD/MathurinD.github.io/_posts/2025-09-28-single-cell-rna-sequencing.md

 **Input** 100-10M cells

-**Output** Fastq file (5M- PE reads) -> Gene expression
+**Output** Fastq file (100M-25B PE reads) -> Single cell gene expression

 ## Strategic Value

-- Characterise cell type and cell state in a complex sample
+- Characterise cell type and cell state in a complex sample (developing embryo, tumor sample or simply a healthy tissue).
-- Massive parallel perturbation with CROPseq or PerturbSeq
+- Massive parallel perturbation with CROPseq, PerturbSeq or pooled cell culture.

 <!--
 By comparing multiple samples, we know the effect of perturbations (drug, disease, [knock-out](/2025-09-02-single-ko.md), etc) on the transcriptome of the cell.
 This can be used to understand gene regulation, how a drug works, or which processes a disease affects.